joeeyaura/slua/rfcs/memory-limitations.md

 ### Memory Categories

 One thing common to all of our approaches is that we heavily use the Luau memcat system.
-Memcats allow us to tag heap allocations with an associated "memory category", and we use memcat 0 to tag allocations that aren't the "fault" of the user.
+Memcats allow us to tag heap allocations with an associated "memory category".
+All `GCObject`s that Luau manages for you on the heap have this `memcat` field as part of their struct.
+We use memcat 0 to tag allocations that aren't the "fault" of the user.
 Generally, all the C functions and things in the default globals are assigned memcat 0.

 Some things that are meant to be opaque to the user, like the enforced iteration order array for deserialized